Dear customers and business partners,

 8. Are we going to transfer personal data to other parties?

 Personal data must be provided to the state administration bodies within legal limits, e.g. to the tax administrator, courts, bodies active within criminal procedure, and supervision bodies over capital market.
+In case of realization of the order, it can also be handed over to our contractual partners.

 9. Are we going to transfer personal data to third countries or international organisations?